Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-viewer.md

 [Widgets](../applications/uiapplication/widget-app.md) are commonly used in applications like home screen (launcher) or lock screen. **Widget** is a simple component based on NUI View designed to show a personalized set of information.

-**Figure: Widget Viewer**
+**Figure: Widget viewer**

 ![Widget Viewer](./media/widget_viewer.png)

-**NUI** Framework provides API to use and view widgets in your application.
+**NUI** framework provides API to use and view widgets in your application.
 To read more about widget applications you can check the following topics:
 - [Widget Application Guide](../applications/uiapplication/widget-app.md)
 - [Widget Management Guide](./widget-control.md)

-Platform applications preinstalled in the Tizen image provides few simple widgets such as `Gallery`, `Music Player`, and `Contacts`.
-To check installed widgets application in your Tizen image, you can use SDB tool and pkginfo command line interface.
+Platform applications preinstalled in the Tizen image provide few simple widgets such as `Gallery`, `Music Player`, and `Contacts`.
+To check installed widgets application in your Tizen image, you can use the SDB tool and pkginfo command line interface.

-To open device/emulator shell use the SDB tool:
+To open the device/emulator shell use the SDB tool:

 ```shell
 sdb shell